Ngonidzashe Makusha: Early career

-International breakthrough
+Collegiate, professional and international career

-For the 2007–08 indoor season, he enrolled at the Florida State University.
-He quickly improved his long jumping, recording 7.97 metres in March in Fayetteville.
-In May 2008 he finally broke the eight metre barrier, setting a new Zimbabwean record of 8.16 metres in Tallahassee, Florida.
-The next month he won the NCAA Championships held in Des Moines, Iowa.
-The freshman did so with another Zimbabwean record, this time with 8.30 metres.
+Makusha enrolled at Florida State University in Fall of 2007.
+He quickly improved his long jumping, and won bronze in the event at the 2008 NCAA Division I Indoor Track and Field Championships in Fayetteville with a mark of 7.97 metres.
+In May 2008, he finally broke the eight-metre barrier, setting a new Zimbabwean record of 8.16 metres in Tallahassee, Florida.
+The following month the freshman won the NCAA Championship in the long jump with another Zimbabwean record, this time with 8.30 metres, and subsequently contributed to Florida State's national team title.
 He commented that "This is one of my dreams and it just came true".
 The victory was the first in any individual event at the NCAA championships for the Florida State University.
-It was also the best mark for the university as well as a stadium record.
+It was also the best mark for the Florida State program history as well as a stadium record.

 Makusha then represented Zimbabwe at the 2008 Summer Olympics in Beijing.
 In the long jump competition he secured a place in the final round with his first qualifying jump, which measured 8.14 metres.
-In the final round his first jump measured 8.19 metres.
-With this he was in the lead until the third round, when Irving Saladino jumped 8.21 metres.
-Makusha did not improve further, and was overtaken by Godfrey Khotso Mokoena and Ibrahim Camejo, who leapt 8.24 and 8.20 respectively.

-He thus finished fourth, while Saladino won the event with 8.34 metres.
+In the first round of the final, Makusha jumped 8.19 metres.
+With the mark he was in the lead until the third round, when Irving Saladino jumped 8.21 metres.
+Makusha did not improve further, and was overtaken by Godfrey Khotso Mokoena and Ibrahim Camejo, who leapt 8.24 and 8.20, respectively, and thus finished fourth, while Saladino won the event with a mark of 8.34 metres.